wundaguad/NVC/README.md

 2. Open DMG and drag app to Applications folder
 3. First run: Right-click app → "Open" (bypass Gatekeeper)

-### Web Version (All Platforms)
+### Alternative: Web Version
-1. Download `NominalwertRechner_Exact.html`
-2. Open in any web browser
-3. Works offline - bookmark for easy access
+For users who prefer browser-based tools, a web version is also available in the releases.

 ### Linux / Source Code
 ```bash